Kaju Katli Recipe (Kaju Barfi)

 Preparation

-- To ensure the powder is not very grainy sieve it and blend the coarse particles again.
+- To ensure the powder is not very grainy, sieve it if you want and blend the coarse particles again.
+The cashew powder will be slightly grainy.

 How to Make Kaju Katli

-- When the sugar melts off completely and begins to boil rapidly, add the cashew powder.
+- When the sugar melts completely and begins to boil rapidly, add the cashew powder.
 Lower the heat.

 - Mix well to blend the sugar syrup and cashew powder.
+The mixture must be smooth without any lumps.

-- Keep stirring and cook on a medium heat until slightly thick.
+- Keep stirring and cook on a medium heat until slightly thick, for about 5 mins.
+Pour 1 teaspoon rosewater or ⅛ teaspoon cardamom powder and one teaspoon ghee.

-- Cook till the kaju katli mixture turns thick and begins to leave the sides of the pan.
+- Cook till the kaju katli mixture turns thick, for another 4 mins.
+It should begin to leave the sides of the pan.
+If it doesn't then drizzle few drops of ghee again and mix.
+(It takes me 9 mins in total)

 Check if mixture is ready

 - To check if the mixture is ready.
 Turn off the stove and set the pan aside.
+Take ¼ teaspoon of this kaju katli mixture and cool down a bit.

 - Roll it to a ball with greased fingers.
 You must get a ball that isn't sticky.
+Upon cooling completely this has to get the texture of the katli or fudge.

 Notes

 - Water: Please stick on to the quantity of water mentioned in the recipe.
-If you add even little more water than mentioned in the recipe, you will have to cook the mixture for longer.
+If you add even little more water than mentioned in the recipe, you will have to cook the mixture longer.
 This may alter the taste of kaju katli making it chewy and the color of the kaju katli alters especially if you are using organic sugar.

 - Sugar: I use 3/4 cup plus 2 tbsps sugar (180 grams).
 You can reduce the quantity by 2 tbsps if you want your katli to be low in sweetness.
 There are many different kinds of sugar.
 The Organic sugar I use is low in sweetness so I add 2 tbsps more.